Practicing these poses can help soothe headaches and migraines.

 Amanda Wentworth, a yoga instructor at Vanderbilt’s Osher Center for Integrative Medicine, designed a short sequence that can help to relax your mind and soothe your pain.

 “This is a series that could definitely be useful preemptively as a daily morning ritual, or better yet as a break during a stressful day,” Wentworth explained.
 “It could even be practiced during the very early onset of a headache if the practitioner finds it helpful, but it would not be something to do during a full-blown migraine or cluster headache attack.”

-Wentworth will also be hosting a five-week series designed to relieve the stress, congestion and tension that can constrict space in the head and result in headaches.
+The soothing breathing patterns of yoga can help relieve the stress, congestion and tension that can constrict space in the head and result in headaches.

-For those that can’t make the five-week series, Wentworth offers a sequence perfect for soothing your mind at home:
+Wentworth offers a sequence perfect for soothing your mind at home:

 - Cat/Cow Pose: This pose brings gentle extension and flexion to the entire back of body (from tailbone to neck/skull), as well as bringing attention to the feeling of breath moving fluidly along all areas of the spine.

 - Stomach Revolving Pose: A supine twisting posture that moves the head/neck and lower spine/hips/legs in opposition to one another, while being synchronized with gentle breath.

 - Incremental Snow Angel Pose: This posture has the arms moving only during inhales, and relaxing and releasing to the earth where they are on the exhales.
 It can bring gentle energy and space to the upper regions of the body, but make sure to only raise the arms as far overhead as both whole arms can comfortably relax on the ground completely in order to maintain this feeling of ease in the chest, neck and head areas.